-Leicester’s challenge for qualification for the Champions League throughout 2019/20 demonstrated Brendan Rodgers' evolving methods as much as the progress he has made in rebuilding his promising team since the departure of the influential Ben Chilwell to Chelsea.
-Of those challenging to finish in the top six during 2020/21, Rodgers' team remain the biggest underdogs, and yet perform with a consistency that suggests that that is far from the case.
+Leicester winning their first ever FA Cup in May 2021 demonstrated Brendan Rodgers' evolving methods as much as the progress he has made in rebuilding his promising team since the departure of the influential Ben Chilwell to Chelsea.
+Of the teams challenging at the top of the Premier League, Rodgers' team remain the biggest underdogs, and yet perform with a consistency that suggests they are far more than underdogs.

 None other than his successor at Liverpool, Jürgen Klopp, is among those to have spoken about his admiration for Rodgers' latest work.
 "Leicester are built like you would like to build a team," said the German, who from 2015 reshaped the team he inherited from Rodgers at Anfield.
 "Brilliant team.
 What they do is really good.
 Exciting, fresh; defend well; play football and are especially threatening in counter-attacks."

 Though recognised as a manager committed to a free-flowing, possession-based brand of football, Rodgers has demonstrated throughout his career a willingness to be flexible to the demands of the players at his disposal.
 In 2019/20, much of the reason Leicester thrived was because of Ben Chilwell's willingness to overlap from full-back and advance beyond their right-footed left-sided forward – usually Harvey Barnes or Demarai Gray.
 That forward moving into a narrower position provided a link between those at the base of Leicester's midfield and those in the final third.